KubeRocketCI/docs/versioned_docs/version-3.10/operator-guide/cd/argocd-integration.md

 Both approaches can be deployed with High Availability (HA) or Non High Availability (non HA) installation manifests.

-KubeRocketCI uses the HA deployment with the cluster-admin permissions, to minimize cluster resources consumption by sharing single Argo CD instance across multiple EDP Tenants.
+KubeRocketCI uses the HA deployment with the cluster-admin permissions, to minimize cluster resources consumption by sharing single Argo CD instance across multiple KubeRocketCI Tenants.
 Please follow [the installation instructions](../install-argocd.md) to deploy Argo CD.

 ## Integration